 This means that if you’re too hot, there’s no way you’re falling asleep.
 But don’t sweat it- it’s normal.
 The body just needs to cool down in order to sleep, which is why you often stick a foot out from under the duvet.
 Other strategies have their own merits: A cold shower before going to bed; not heating the bedroom and airing the room before going to bed.
 The ideal bedroom temperature is between 16 and 18°C (60-64°F) and shouldn’t exceed 21°C (70°F).
 Of course, this is more of a problem in summer, when, personally I can’t sleep without air-con.

-I can’t sleep… because my feet are cold
+Why can’t I sleep?
+My feet are cold

 This section is dedicated to all the people with cold feet out there, or rather the bedfellow(s) you choose to warm your feet up on.
 So when my feet are cold, I can’t sleep, but why?
 Well, my cold-footed friends, the answer is actually pretty logical.
 As mentioned above, the body needs to lower its internal temperature in order to fall asleep.
 This drop in temperature takes place in the extremities (hands and feet) with their numerous blood vessels.
 By taking blood to the extremities, the body produces a thermic exchange with the environment.
 So you warm up the bed you’re in and reduce your body temperature in order to fall asleep.